superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 Most RAG systems employ vector search on a document collection to surface relevant context for the LLM.
 This process has **several key steps**:

 - 1. **Text Encoding**: Using embedding models, like BERT, the RAG system encodes and condenses passages of text from the corpus as dense vector representations, capturing semantic meaning.
-- 2. **Indexing**: To enable rapid similarity seach, these passage vectors are indexed within a high-dimensional vector space.
+- 2. **Indexing**: To enable rapid similarity search, these passage vectors are indexed within a high-dimensional vector space.
 Popular methods include ANNOY, Faiss, and Pinecone.
 - 3. **Query Encoding**: An incoming user query is encoded as a vector representation, using the same embedding model.
 - 4. **Similarity Retrieval**: Using distance metrics like cosine similarity, the system runs a search over the indexed passages to find closest neighbors to the query vector.
 - 5. **Passage Return**: The system returns the most similar passage vectors, and extracts the corresponding original text to provide context for the LLM.

 This RAG Vector Search pipeline has **several key limitations**:

-- Passage vectors can't represent inferential connections (i.e., context), and therefore often fail to encode the query's full semantic intent.
+- Passage vectors can't represent inferential connections (i.e., context), and therefore usually fail to encode the query's full semantic intent.
 - Key relevant details embedded in passages (across sentences) are lost in the process of condensing entire passages into single vectors.
 - Each passage is matched independently, so facts can't be connected or aggregated.
 - The ranking and matching process for determining relevancy remains opaque; we can't see why the system prefers certain passages to others.
-- No encoding of relationships, structure, rules, or any other connections between content.
+- There's no encoding of relationships, structure, rules, or any other connections between content.

-RAG, because it focuses only on semantic similarity, is unable to reason across content, so it fails to really understand both queries and the data RAG retrieves.
+RAG, because it focuses only on semantic similarity, is unable to reason across content, so it fails to really understand not only queries but also the data RAG retrieves.
 The more complex the query, the poorer RAG's results become.

 ## Incorporating Knowledge Graphs